Is Internet Privacy Dead?

 Search Encrypt recommends taking these steps to protect your information on the internet.

-- Use a private search engine – Private search engines like Search Encrypt don’t collect or store your data.
+- Use a private search engine – Most private search engines don’t collect or store your data.
 This means they can’t use your data profile to target ads or alter your search results.